 - Improving your caregiving skills.
 Reading back over the things you’ve written at the conclusion of every week enables you to pick up on any patterns, triggers that upset your loved one, certain times of day which are better or worse for the senior, etc. You can then take measures to proactively anticipate these challenges before they become problems.

 - Helping you understand yourself better.
 Caregiving normally takes so much of your time and attention, it’s easy to lose sight of who you are and what is important to you as a person.
-Journaling helps bring your own feelings, thoughts, and emotions to the surface.
+Journaling for family caregivers helps bring feelings, thoughts, and emotions to the surface.

 - Helping you to understand others better.
 Along those lines, describing disagreements and misunderstandings in your journal will help you see things more clearly from the other person’s perspective, and provide understanding into how you can manage (and prevent) disputes.